Nuke 6.3 New Features

 - Working with 3D particle systems in Nuke 6.3

-Particles can be either 2D images or 3D geometry and any piece of geometry can be used as an emitter.
+Particles can be either 2D images or 3D geometry, and any piece of geometry can be used as an emitter.
 The addition of a Planar Tracker and Nuke's already powerful 2D Point Tracker and 3D Camera Tracker gives Nuke unprecedented tracking tools that will help you solve any conceivable production tracking problem.
-Here is a list of the many new features and nodes that are covered in this course in addition to the Particle System, and the Planar Tracker.
-Most of them are dedicated to deepening and enhancing Nuke's already powerful 3D Compositing Capabilities, while others such as Deep Compositing and the AudioRead Node add fundamentally new capabilities to Nuke.
+Here is a list of the many new features and nodes that are covered in this course in addition to the Particle System and the Planar Tracker.
+Most of them are dedicated to deepening and enhancing Nuke's already powerful 3D compositing capabilities, while others such as Deep Compositing and the AudioRead Node add fundamentally new capabilities to Nuke.

 These are important new features that every Nuke compositor will need to know to stay current.
-Nuke runs on Windows, Mac, and Linux, while the videos for this course are all created on a Mac.
-If you're using a Windows or a Linux machine, the only thing you will have to keep in mind is when I use the Command key, you will need to substitute the Ctrl key.
+Nuke runs on Windows, Mac, and Linux, while the videos for this course were all created on a Mac.
+If you're using a Windows or a Linux machine, the only thing you will have to keep in mind is when I use the Command key, you'll need to substitute the Ctrl key.
 So let's get started with the Nuke 6.3 New Features course by watching the following Exercise Files movie.

 Deke's Techniques1,435,609 Views

 Nuke 5 Essential Training410,044 Views